Piotr Gontarczyk: Jedwabne Pogrom

 In 2001, Gontarczyk wrote that the earlier involvement of some Jews in communist atrocities during the World War II Soviet occupation of Poland cannot excuse the 10 July 1941 Jedwabne pogrom, even if that involvement contributed to anti-Jewish violence.
 Gontarczyk criticized historian Jan T. Gross' 2001 book, Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland, describing the Jedwabne pogrom.
 Gontarczyk criticized Gross for giving different weight to witness statements based on the witnesses' ethnicities, for showing a lack of objectivity, and for treating witness statements as reliable solely on the basis of whether the witness had been at risk of becoming a Holocaust victim.
 According to Gontarczyk, this approach contravenes established procedure in history studies, where every statement should be judged objectively.
 He also pointed out that Gross ignored the relations that existed between Poland's Jewish and Polish populations under Soviet occupation.
 Gontarczyk placed responsibility for the Jedwabne pogrom at the doorstep of two criminal ideologies, Nazism and communism, and supported the exhumation of the Jewish victims' bodies, which was opposed by many Jews on religious grounds.

 Wałęsa controversy

 In 2008, Gontarczyk and Sławomir Cenckiewicz published a book, SB a Lech Wałęsa.
-Przyczynek do biografii (The Polish Security Service and Lech Wałęsa: Contributions toward a Biography).
+Przyczynek do biografii.
 It caused a major controversy in Poland.
 Gontarczyk and Cenckiewicz argued that in the 1970s the Solidarity leader and later President of Poland Lech Wałęsa was a secret informant of the Polish communist Security Service.
 Michael Szporer wrote that the book should have been more nuanced in its judgments of anticommunist leaders, and that it unfairly singled out Wałęsa.
 Professor Wlodzimierz Suleja named Gontaryczk's book as one of the most important biographies in recent historiography in Poland.

 Personal life

 Gontarczyk is married to Aneta Gontarczyk.
-In 2009 Ms. Gontarczyk, who had worked for the Military Intelligence Services verification commission, had her security clearance revoked.
-According to Piotr Gontarczyk, this was political retribution by Donald Tusk's administration for Gontarczyk's book about Lech Wałęsa.
+In 2009, Gontarczyk, who had worked for the Military Intelligence Services verification commission, had her security clearance revoked.
+According to Gontarczyk, this was political retribution by Donald Tusk's administration for Gontarczyk's book about Lech Wałęsa.